sourcegraph/sourcegraph-public-snapshot/doc/admin/workers.md

 #### `outbound-webhook-sender`

-This job dispatches HTTP requests for outbound webhooks.
+This job dispatches HTTP requests for outbound webhooks and periodically removes old logs entries for them.

 #### `repo-statistics-compactor`